rickcurran/rc-geo-access/trunk/readme.txt

 == Changelog ==

-= 1.1 =
+= 1.2 =

-- Added support for IPStack API as the sole geolocation provider
-- Added UI for saving IPStack API Key
+- Added UI for saving an email address to receive notifications
-- Added UI for enabling / disabling restriction
+- Added UI for enabling type of email notifications to receive
-- Added UI for setting restricted countries
-- Added warning when no countries have been set to strongly encourage user to add their current location to try and prevent them being locked out of the Admin(!)
+- Added various error handling and notifications in the admin, in particular to notify if the API request limit has been reached.